 Other people who have contributed are credited under Old Friends and New Friends and throughout the site – either as appropriate or to acknowledge copyright material.

 We are unable to include many of the pedigrees and photographs from Sheila’s former web site while we wait to obtain appropriate permissions and copyright clearance.
 We intend to include some of this material when we are able to.
-See our posts Pedigrees on this site and Photographs for more information.
+See Pedigrees on this site and Photographs for more information.